alirezaeiii/ExoPlayer-Service/README.md

 # ExoPlayer-Service
 A sample to showcase ExoPlayer inside a Service in order to play local audio files in assets.

-## About
-ExoPlayer is an application level media player for Android.
-It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
-ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
-Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

 ## Libraries
 * [Android Jetpack](https://developer.android.com/jetpack)
    * [Media](https://developer.android.com/jetpack/androidx/releases/media) is a library contains classes that are helpful for buiding apps that play audio and video.